 Major Types of Traumatic Brain Injuries

-A traumatic brain injury can happen due to violent blows or shaking to the head causing injury to the brain, skull or scalp.
-Head injuries can either be open or closed.
-A closed head injury is any injury that does not penetrate the skull while an open head injury is one that penetrates the skull and enters the brain.
+A traumatic brain injury can happen due to violent blows or shaking to the head, causing injury to the brain, skull, or scalp.
+Head injuries involving brain trauma can either be open or closed.
+A closed head injury is any injury that does not penetrate the skull, while an open head injury is one that penetrates the skull and enters the brain.

 These injuries can be quite severe, exposing the victim to different types of trauma to the brain, such as:

-- A concussion – A hard fall or blow to the head can cause a concussion.
-While you may or may not lose consciousness, you may feel dazed, off-balance and have a brief moment of vision or memory loss.
+- Concussion – A hard fall or blow to the head can cause a concussion.
+While you may or may not lose consciousness, you may feel dazed, and off-balance and have a brief moment of vision or memory loss.
 Repeated concussions can be more serious and may even cause permanent brain damage.

-- A brain contusion – An impact to the head can bruise the brain.
+- Brain contusion – An impact to the head can bruise the brain, also called a cerebral contusion.
 It can also cause bleeding and swelling in the brain.
 The bruise is not always apparent or visible to the eye.

-- A hematoma – Blood clots, or hematomas, can form when a blood vessel in the brain ruptures.
+- Hematoma – Blood clots, or hematomas, can form when a blood vessel in the brain ruptures.
 A hematoma may grow and compress the brain, resulting in loss of consciousness or permanent brain damage.

-- A hemorrhage – Uncontrolled bleeding, or hemorrhages, in the space around the brain or within the brain tissue can may cause headaches and vomiting due to pressure buildup.
+- Hemorrhage – A brain bleed, or hemorrhage, in the space around the brain or within the brain tissue, can may cause headaches and vomiting due to pressure buildup.

-- Diffuse axonal injury – Some brain injuries do not cause bleeding but may still damage the brain cells.
-This type of brain injury is more deadly because it can result in swelling without the visible sign of damage compared to other brain injuries.
+- Diffuse axonal injury – Some brain injuries do not cause bleeding, but may still damage the brain cells.
+This type of brain injury is more deadly because it can result in swelling without visible signs of damage, compared to other brain injuries.

 Mild Traumatic Brain Injury